FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 ```
 As you can see by the JSON response that we get from the API, the above code is simply assigning each bit of data retrieved from the API to the variables declared in the `data` object in Vue, this will allow us to use the data everywhere in the app.

+Notice that we are adding something to some variables.

+In the `icon` variable we add the path for the images folder, the file name and file extension.
+When Vue runs it will change the `src` of the image to whatever the value inside `icon` is.

-Notice that we are doing something else to `icon` and both the `sunset` and `sunrise` variables.
-The icon we are slicing the string from the char located on index 0 up to char at index 2 - this is because openweathermap changes the icon depending if its day or night time.
+For the file name, we will slice the string that we get from the API from the char located on index 0 up to char at index 2 - this is because openweathermap changes the icon name depending on if it is day or night.

-The `sunrise` and `sunset` times are given in unix epoch time, so we just convert the time to an human readable format and then slice the string in order to get only the hours and minutes.
+The `sunrise` and `sunset` times are given in Unix epoch time, so we just convert the time to a human-readable format and then slice the string in order to get only the hours and minutes.

 Your `main.js` file and the Vue app should look like this now: